megazear7/ziro-state/docs/partials/example-1.md

 import { listen } from 'ziro-state';
 import exampleState from './example-state.js';

-class MessageManager {
+class MessageListener {
   constructor() {
     // Pass your object to the listener listen(this);
   }

   stateUpdated() {
-    // Recieve updates in the stateUpdated method. console.log(exampleState.getState().message);
+    // Recieve updates in the stateUpdated method console.log(exampleState.getState().message);
   }
 }

+// Create an instance of your message listener new MessageListener();

 // Initiate updates by calling the methods you defined exampleState.updateMessageAsync();